stevenlecomber/Rgeoprofile-1.1.0/README.md

 # Selected papers from my research group:

+Faulkner SC, Stevens MCA, Romañach SS, Lindsey PA, Le Comber SC.
+(2018).
+A spatial approach to combatting wildlife crime.
+Conservation Biology 32, 685-693.

 Faulkner SC, Verity R, Roberts D, Sugoto SR, Robertson PA, Stevenson MD and Le Comber SC (in press).
 Using geographic profiling to compare the value of sightings vs trap data in a biological invasion.
 Diversity and Distributions, in press.

+Papini A, Rossmo DK, Le Comber SC, Verity R (2017).
+The use of jackknifing for the evaluation of geographic profiling reliability.
+Ecological Informatics 38, 76-81.

 Faulkner SC, Stevenson MD, Verity R et al. (2015).
 Using geographic profiling to locate elusive nocturnal animals: a case study with spectral tarsiers.Journal of Zoology vol. 295, (4) 261-268.
 10.1111/jzo.12203